AyoCodess/ayocodess/README.md

 #### I have the most experiance in building:

-Dashboards, Mobile apps (React native).
-Node API's.TRPC
+Dashboards, Mobile apps (React native), Node API's and TRPC

 <!--
 **AyoCodess/ayocodess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.